-39.1 Codec issues
+36.1 Codec issues

-Safari (both Desktop and iOS editions) included a half-baked implementation of the WebRTC standard, at the least with regards to the codecs compatibility.
-The WebRTC specs state that both VP8 and H.264 video codecs MUST be implemented in all WebRTC endpoints\, but Apple only added VP8 support starting from Safari Release 68.
-Older versions of the browser won't be able to decode VP8 video, so if the source video isn't already in H.264 format, Kurento Media Server will need to transcode the input video so they can be received by Safari.
+Safari (both Desktop and iOS editions) includes a half-baked implementation of the WebRTC standard, at the least with regards to the codecs compatibility.
+The WebRTC specs state that both VP8 and H.264 video codecs MUST be implemented in all WebRTC endpoints0, but Apple added only H.264 support to Safari, thus leaving it open to suffer interoperability issues with other peers.
+They don't play nice, just avoid using Safari.